The world's second-largest country by surface but relatively small in terms of population, Canada punches above its weight in economic terms.

 A federation of former British colonies, Canada follows the British pattern of parliamentary democracy.
 Ties with the US are now vital, especially in terms of trade, but Canada often goes its own way.

 Both English and French enjoy official status, and mainly French-speaking Quebec - where pressure for full sovereignty has abated in recent years - has wide-ranging cultural autonomy.
 Indigenous peoples make up around 4% of the population.

-- Economics: Canada punches well above its population size in economic terms, and is one of the world's top trading nations.
-While the service sector dominates, Canada also has vast oil reserves and is a major exporter of energy, food and minerals.
-Close economic integration exists with the US, but Asian markets are growing in importance.
+Canada is one of world's top trading nations - and one of its richest.
+Alongside a dominant service sector, Canada also has vast oil reserves and is a major exporter of energy, food and minerals.

 Head of state: Queen Elizabeth II, represented by a governor general

 Prime minister: Justin Trudeau

 Justin Trudeau - son of Pierre Trudeau, who dominated Canadian politics in the 1970s - won a resounding election victory for his Liberal Party in October 2015, ending the nine years of Conservative government under Stephen Harper.

 After a closely fought three-way contest with the Conservatives and centre-left New Democrats, the Liberals leapt from the humiliating third place they won at the 2011 election to gain a surprise overall majority in parliament.